adambard/learnxinyminutes-docs/kdb+.html.markdown

 {x + y}\[1 2 3 4 5] / => 1 3 6 10 15 (i.e. the running sum)
 {x + y}/[1 2 3 4 5] / => 15 (only the final result)

-/ There are other iterators (previously adverbs) and uses, this is only intended as quick overview / http://code.kx.com/q4m3/6_Functions/#67-iterators
+/ There are other iterators and uses, this is only intended as quick overview / http://code.kx.com/q4m3/6_Functions/#67-iterators

 ////// Scripts //////